girldevelopit/gdi-featured-js-intro/README.md

 Introduces functions, boolean variable, and if/then/else statements.

 ### Class 3: Loops, Arrays, and Objects
-Introduces more complex programing concepts, including loops, arrays, objects, and mthods.
+Introduces more complex programing concepts, including loops, arrays, objects, and methods.

 ### Class 4: Introduction to the DOM
 Introduces the Document Object Model (DOM) and how to use JavaScript to interact with it.
-Includes finding and modifying nodes, events, and listeing functions.
+Includes finding and modifying nodes, events, and listening functions.